jbequinn/piglatin-poc/README.md

 ## Technical insights

 It is maybe a bit overcomplicated in what it does, but I personally like it because:
-- Additional changes can be "plugged in" bu providing additional visitors.
+- Additional changes can be "plugged in" by providing additional visitors.
 - [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle): every visitor deals with only one specific change to the string.
 - It's subjectively easier to work with.
 For example, each visitor can be debugged individually.